Day 6 Wednesday April 4th 2012.

 We set a goal of recording 5 tracks today and messed around as usual with the amps available to us.
 We bought a Jansen Bassman 100 and Mesa Boogie 400+ down with us but once again it was the Hiwatt that created the snarling gank we’re after.

-James ripped into it and got on a roll doing great takes of Dune, Devils Be Here Now*, Imperium, Garage Doom* and Tower of Skulls.
+James ripped into it and got on a roll doing great takes of Dune, Caul of Time, Imperium, Shadow King and Tower of Skulls.
 You may of read in an earlier post how some of the guitar takes are just 1 guitar going to multiple amps and speakers simultaneously to create a big sound.
 Usually you may overdub the guitar multiple times and pan them left and right but this time we James was the one doubling his bass tracks.
 The sound of a roaring bass in each ear and are ripping singular guitar down the middle was quite spectacular.

 It was Clayton’s turn for dinner so him and Matt visited a fantastic local fish shop and picked up some Groper, a fresh squid and a dozen Bluff oysters.
 We had a delicious “whores” pasta for dinner with pan fried fish, salt and pepper squid and the oysters.